nextcloud/desktop/doc/glossary.rst

    ownCloud Sync Client
    ownCloud Client
      Name of the official ownCloud syncing client for desktop, which runs on Windows, Mac OS X and Linux.
-It is based Mirall, and uses the CSync sync engine for synchronization with the ownCloud server.
+It uses the CSync sync engine for synchronization with the ownCloud server.

    ownCloud Server
      The server counter part of ownCloud Client as provided by the ownCloud